 Vexalus — Supply Chain Intelligence

-Vexalus is a supply chain tracking and attestation module built on Vexidus L1 primitives.
-It provides verifiable, tamper-evident shipment tracking, multi-party custody handoffs, document attestation, and invoice tokenization — without requiring any new protocol infrastructure.
+Vexalus is a verifiable supply chain platform built on Vexidus L1 primitives.
+It provides tamper-evident shipment tracking, multi-party custody handoffs, document attestation, invoice tokenization, and a six-layer Accountability Web that makes lying about what shipped economically irrational.

 How Existing Primitives Map to Supply Chain Operations